dileep-p/myblog/content/about/intro.md

 * **Monitoring** :- *Prometheus, Sensu, Newrelic, Nagios, Graylog2, ELK & Icinga.*

-* ***Other tools which I used are Docker, Kubernetes, Lxd, Systemd, Deis, Sysdig, Serverspec, HAProxy, Supervisor, Virtualenv and so on.***
+* ***Other tools which I used are Docker, Kubernetes, Lxd, DC/OS, Mesos, Systemd, Deis, Sysdig, Serverspec, HAProxy, Supervisor, Virtualenv and so on.***